 Solo Camping Guide

 To many this may sound like a rather unsociable approach to camping but it does have some great benefits.
 Solo camping due to its solitary nature is never truly experienced at campsites.

 More often than not solo camping is best suited to wild camping and stealth camping expeditions.
 Solo camping can allow you to get away from it all and due to the fact you are alone makes it easier for you to melt into the landscape.

 It is a complete art within itself facing the fear of the woods at night being the ultimate mental challenge.
-In native North American tribes young warriors would spend sometimes up to two years alone in the wild!
+In native North American tribes’ young warriors would spend sometimes up to two years alone in the wild!

 This type of camping requires its very own tactics, resolve and specific kit.
-Solo campers are not reliant on anyone else carrying everything with them into camp where ever it is.
-Here we have put together the things you should consider with our solo camping guide for wild living.
+Solo campers are not reliant on anyone else carrying everything with them into camp wherever it is.

 Why solo camp?

 Solo camping allows you to shed all of the noise and drama of everyday life allowing you to reconnect with nature.
 Being alone in natural landscapes allow you to explore your thoughts and emotions in a way not possible in civilisation.

 From personal experience wild, solo camping is a great way to reduce the stresses and strains of life.
 Sitting alone at night reminds you that everything humans have created is an illusion!

 Solo camping is a great way to experience wild natural landscapes without the confines of a traditional campsite.
 This is ideal if you are aiming to move from place to place when travelling over long distances.

 Positive benefits of solo camping

 Solo camping can remove you from society in a way alien to most of the population.
 Solo expeditions can make you a better camper refining your equipment so you can move into ever more secretive locations.

 This way of camping forces you to take time out from television, social media and the daily stresses of life.
 Camping by yourself allows you to experience nature in a very intimate way.

 Becoming self sufficient

 Solo camping can be a great spring board into survival training and prepare you for the worst of any disaster.
 By experiencing being alone in the wild you can familiarise yourself with the vigour’s of wild living.

 Carrying a large rucksack with everything needed for survival can make you much stronger and fitter.
 Being alone at night in the woods is a great way to face your fears and build confidence to your personality.

 Connect with nature

 There is much scientific evidence to show that physical activity within a natural environment is extremely good for us.
 With an ever growing decline in mental and physical health activities such as solo camping can be a fantastic tonic.

 If you ask any fishermen, gardener or solo camper why they love what they do many will not be able to explain the joy they gain from them.

 Being surrounded by the natural world and focusing on your calm state of mind nourishes our souls in an indescribable way.
 This in my opinion is a form of wild, spiritual meditation which is good for replenishing your mind and soul.

 Gradual solo camping

 One of the biggest reservations people have when first contemplating their first solo camp is fear.
 It is understandable that a fear of wild animals or bogeymen in the night can make this seem a bad idea.

 You can repeat this process until you are practically alone but a short hike away from other campers.
 Solo camping is an extremely empowering experience which should be tried by everyone at least once in their life.

 How long should I solo camp?

 However long you decide to go solo camping for will be up to your schedule and ambitions.
 When it comes to solo camping it has to be said the more you do it the more you will master it.

 Solo camping can be the most rewarding when completing a challenge having an end goal in mind.
 Sometimes setting a up a solo camping expedition on a well known hiking trail can be a rewarding experience.

 Solo camping gear

 Most of the largest Bergen’s are up to 120 litre volume.
 This means your kit must be refined enough so you can fit it all in and access with ease.
 Another major assessment of your solo camping gear is can you carry it all?

 Weight soon piles up when arranging your kit and you will need to practice and train with your equipment.
 For the most part most solo campers gear will be the same as those doing wild camping.

 Due to the fact there are minimal distractions when wild camping meal times become a big event.
 My favourite times solo camping is by a small, warm camp fire char grilling steak or kebabs with fresh flatbreads.

 If you are able to have a camp fire a way of grilling can be set up quite easily.
 For grilling meats I usually take a flat packing foldable camping grill.
 This can stand over the fire for cooking all sorts of meats.

 Vegetarian skewers, stews and curries can also be warmed up in this way.
 If you cannot have a fire stoves are just as good for outside cooking and warming.
 When camping in an area with bears remember cooking smells can attract unwanted attention.

 You can if you wish cook everyday food at home and dehydrate it with an electric dehydrator.
 These sorts of rations can be separated into robust zip lock bags for portion storage.
 When you want to eat simply add boiling water to hydrate them.

 If you moderately trust natural water sources within the landscapes fine but it is best to boil all water first.
 Don’t take water from the landscape if it is close to human habitation, industry, is very cloudy or foul smelling.

 Solo camping locations

 Try to do your research and make sure you are not breaking the law.
 Laws will depend on where you live in the world but stay away from signs that warn you not to enter.

 Remember that solo camping means there is no one around to help you if you become injured.
 Try not to use tools like axes and knives which could maximise your chance of injury.

 Try not to camp anywhere that is gated off you do not want to risk getting locked in anywhere.
 When planning your safety think about the worst possible scenarios and how you could mitigate against them.

 Try to research what wildlife you have in an area and find out if there has been any attacks before.
 If you have bears in your area carry something that can scare them off and keep your food strung up high in a tree.

 If you are going solo camping for more than a day having some activities to take with you can be a good idea.
 Taking a great book or practicing wild camping skills such as making fire and bush craft can be a great option.

 Happy solo camping

 Solo camping allows us to get back to nature in a thrilling and soul inspiring way.
 If you love a challenge or want to try something new!
 Solo camping can give you a primal awakening which is sure to be a break from the norm.

 Watch a video of Solo Camper Joe Robinet for inspiration